AGoblinKing/EarthRock/LOG.md

 # EarthRock Log
-Attempting to move from my offline documentation to some MD, per oldschool Isekai v1
+Attempting to move from my offline documentation to some MD, per oldschool Isekai v1.
+Capturing daily logs physically but trying to keep this digital log up to date weekly.

 ## 11/6/2019
  - [X] Log Start